-OnEdMentors is the longest running live show on voicEd Radio.
-It began as a way to mentor preservice teachers, but the weekly panel of educators were learning as much from each other as they were teaching the audience of mentees.
+OnEdMentors (mentorship On educational topics) is the longest running live show on voicEd Radio.
+It began as a way to mentor preservice teachers, but the weekly panel of educators was learning as much from each other as they were teaching the audience of mentees.

-Now, a new panel of educators is gathered each week around a relevant topic in education or to update our audience on what’s happening at The Mentoree.
+Now, a new panel of educators is gathered each week around a relevant topic in education.

-We are live each week of the school year from 9-10 pm EST, or you can check out one of the many archived shows.
+We are live each Monday of the school year (except holidays) from 8-9 pm EST on voicEd Radio and join the conversation on Twitter from our handle @thementoree.
+Check out one of the many archived shows.

 If you would like to participate, please fill out this link in order to save your spot!